ShubhamPednekar17/ShubhamPednekar17/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on basics of Android App Development
+- 🔭 I’m currently working on concepts of Machine Learning in Data Science using Python 🐍🐍🐍🐍
 - 🌱 I’m currently learning everything.
 - 💬 Ask me about Android Development :)
 - ⚡ Fun fact: I want to know everything what you know !!